skyeblu7/sigARCH_Labs/README.md

 # Running your first program on an FPGA

 1.) download this file: https://github.com/skyeblu7/sigARCH_Labs/blob/master/setup_tools/LightTest.v and put it somewhere safe
-2.) in Vivado, in "Project Manager", under "Sources", click the "+"
+2.) in Vivado, in "Project Manager", in the "Sources" window, click the "+"
 3.)
 Select "Add or create design sources" then click "next"
 4.)
 Select "Add Files" then locate the file you just downloaded and add it then click "finish"
 5.) -------Edit constraints for your particular board----------------